pforret/blog.splashing/_topic/city/sydney.md

 ---
 # Sydney

-Sydney  is the capital city of the state of New South Wales, and the most populous city in Australia and Oceania.
-Located on Australia's east coast, the metropolis surrounds Port Jackson and extends about 70 km
-on its periphery towards the Blue Mountains to the west, Hawkesbury to the north, the Royal National Park to the south and Macarthur to the south-west.
+Sydney  is the capital city of the state of New South Wales, and the most populous city in both  Australia and Oceania.
+Located on Australia's east coast, the metropolis surrounds Sydney Harbour and extends about 70 km   towards the Blue Mountains to the west, Hawkesbury to the north, the Royal National Park to the  south and Macarthur to the south-west.
 Sydney is made up of 658 suburbs, spread across 33 local government areas.
 Residents of the city are known as Sydneysiders.
-As of June 2020, Sydney's estimated metropolitan population was 5,361,466, meaning the city is home to approximately 66% of the state's population.
+The 2021 census recorded the population of Greater Sydney as 5,231,150, meaning the city is home to  approximately 66% of the state's population.
-Nicknames of the city include the 'Emerald City' and the 'Harbour City'.Indigenous Australians have inhabited the Sydney area for at least 30,000 years, and thousands of Aboriginal engravings remain throughout the region.

 ## Unsplash photos